gearglow/ReptiliaWithATwist/The List.md

 Finally, Friday came, and with it the Weighing of the Wands.
 She'd already gotten the day's assignment from Snape, and Robbie had acquired a boom-box with a 6-disc CD changer.
 They'd charmed it to run off of an ambient magic tap instead of batteries, since otherwise it would devour them like Ron with dessert, and prepped the wardrobe change in her trunk.
 Janet had warned her about Rita Skeeter, and Elysia had decided to see if she could be brought onside.
 If not, well.
 Who could fault someone 'accidentally' squashing a bug?

 Lunch ended, and her girlfriends kissed her goodbye and wished her luck.
-She shadow-walked to her trunk, changed into jeans, a black AC/DC tee, and her dragonhide, and shadow-walked back to an empty classroom near the Great Hall.
+She shadow-walked to her trunk, changed into tight jeans, a black AC/DC tee, and her dragonhide, and shadow-walked back to an empty classroom near the Great Hall.
 Robbie joined her, similarly-attired (with a Queen tee) and boom-box in tow.
 He also wore a gold pendant with the Potter crest in enamel.

-Disillusioned, the pair waited outside the Great Hall until everyone else was present.
+The pair waited _disillusioned_ outside the Great Hall until everyone else was present.

 "3.
 2. 1.
 Let's jam!"
 Robbie said, pressing Play.
 Ellie Banished the doors open and sauntered in, Jimmy Page's iconic riff blaring as Robbie, boom-box held overhead, followed right behind her.